tongshen9095/image_processor/README.md

         "processed": bool, # whether the image is processed or not "timestamp": str  # timestamp when adding the image }
     ```

-- GET /api/process_img/<img_name>

-    The API receives image name in URL and process the selected image.

-- GET /api/all_imgs/<processed>

-    The API receives process status in URL, "0": unprocessed, "1": processed and returns a list of names of selected images.
-The list is sorted alphabetically.

-    Sample output when `processed = "1"`
-    ```
-    ["acl1_proecessed.jpg","synpic51041_proecessed.jpg"]
-    ```

 - GET /api/del/<img_name>